NuFace Review: Can Microcurrents Improve Skin?

 While we would understand a recommendation to avoid use for patients with skin cancer, due to the potential to aggravate the cancerous lesions, we don't understand why the brand claims the use of their products to be contraindicated against cancer generally.

-Ironically, there is actually medical research proving that microcurrent therapy can improve physical rehabilitation outcomes in patients with cancer who have undergone chemotherapy.
+Ironically, there is actually medical research suggesting that microcurrent therapy can improve physical rehabilitation outcomes in patients with cancer who have undergone chemotherapy.

 NuFace Gel Primer Review

-NuFace’s best-selling skincare product is called Aqua Gel Activator, and is used as a primer before use of one of the microcurrent devices.
 The brand claims that this product “conducts microcurrent from your device down to the facial muscle.”
-There is no citation or proof of this claim.
+There is no citation or proof provided to support this claim at the time of updating this article.

-The gel contains sea silt extract, which has been shown to have anti-inflammatory effects on skin in a 2011 clinical trial
+Sea silt extract was shown to have anti-inflammatory effects on skin in a 2011 clinical trial

 Hyaluronic acid is an effective anti-aging skincare ingredient.
 As we referenced in our review of cosmetics brand Meaningful Beauty, hyaluronic acid has has been proven in multiple clinical trials to reduce the appearance of wrinkles.